ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 {% endhighlight %}
 <div class='caption'>
     <span class='caption-label'>
-        Generating the permutation list from basis element to basis element given the replacement formula:
+        Generating the permutation matrix from the permutation list:
     </span>
-    the first loop goes over every basis element and the second loop does the replacement for each qubit according to the given formula.
+    the basis elements in the permutation list correspond to coordinates in the permutation matrix.
+By casting them to integers, we are able to fill the entries in the matrix.
 </div>
 </div>